 Finding ways to connect with alumni, employers and hiring managers face to face is one way to leverage your job search.
 It is a critical part of a job search in the U.S.

 Find Networking Events

-CO-OPS + CAREERS will promote internal and external networking opportunities on the Events page of our website.
+Co-ops & Careers will promote internal and external networking opportunities on the Events calendar of our website.

 Wentworth Institute of Technology International Community LinkedIn Group